Glorthur/HR-Analytics/README.md

 The purpose of this project was to perform exploratory data analysis on the performance and productivity data, generate useful insights, and generate visualizations.

 ## Dataset Used
 The dataset comprises 100,000 rows of employee data, covering performance, productivity, and demographic information in a corporate setting.
 It contains details about employees' jobs, work habits, education, performance levels, and job satisfaction.
-This comprehensive dataset supports multiple analytical purposes, including HR analytics, predicting employee turnover, analyzing productivity, and evaluating performance. out of the total, 2525 rows were imported.
+This comprehensive dataset supports multiple analytical purposes, including HR analytics, predicting employee turnover, analyzing productivity, and evaluating performance.
+Out of the total, 2525 rows were imported.

 **Dataset Description**